haideralp/Cloud_monitoring/README.md

 ## Load Balancer / Target Group

 ## Auto Scaling Group Creation
+- Autoscaling group (ASG) are created with follows steps.
+Screenshots below display the

 ## Debugging Issues

 - User data - different shell than ec2 so when ec2 is stopped.
 - Npm Service - delete and redit script to command.
+- In sercicemd file need to specify (absolute path)